Ladas552/Flake-Ocean/README.md

 Also, I have [Norg document](./nix.norg), containing notes and TODO for the config, and folder `/docs` for containing more specific instructions.

-I also plan on writing some [blog posts about Nix](https://ladas552.me/categories/nix/), so stay tuned!
+I also plan on writing some [blog posts about Nix](https://ladas552.me/Flake-Ocean/), so stay tuned!

+## Nvfetcher

+I also have inputs in `./_sources/`, they are generated with `nvfetcher` after editing the `./nvfetcher.toml` file.
+Instead of `nix flake update`, I update them with `nix run github:berberman/nvfetcher`.

 ## Name